nonso01/nonso01/README.md

-# I want to be GREAT
+# i want to do great things